L.H.O.O.Q.: Internet and computerized parodies

-The use of computers permitted new forms of parodies of L.H.O.O.Q., including interactive ones.

 One form of computerized parody using the Internet juxtaposes layers over the original, on a webpage.
 In one example, the original layer is Mona Lisa.
 The second layer is mostly transparent but opaque in some places (for example, where Duchamp located the moustache), obscuring the original layer.
 This technology is described at the George Washington University Law School website.
 An example of this technology is a copy of Mona Lisa with a series of different superpositions—first Duchamp's moustache, then an eyepatch, then a hat, a hamburger, and so on.
 The point of this technology (which is explained on the website for a copyright law class) is that it permits a parody that need not involve making an infringing copy of the original work if it simply uses an inline link to the original, which is presumably on an authorized webpage.
 According to the website at which the material is located:

 The layers paradigm is significant in a computer-related or Internet context because it readily describes a system in which the person ultimately responsible for creating the composite (here, corresponding to [a modern-day] Duchamp) does not make a physical copy of the original work in the sense of storing it in permanent form (fixed as a copy) distributed to the end user.
 Rather, the person distributes only the material of the subsequent layers, [so that] the aggrieved copyright owner (here, corresponding to Leonardo da Vinci) distributes the material of the underlying [original Mona Lisa] layer, and the end user's system receives both.
 The end user's system then causes a temporary combination, in its computer RAM and the user's brain.
 The combination is a composite of the layers.
 Framing and superimposition of popup windows exemplify this paradigm.

 Other computer-implemented distortions of L.H.O.O.Q. or Mona Lisa reproduce elements of the original, thereby creating an infringing reproduction if the underlying work is protected by copyright.
 Leonardo's rights in Mona Lisa would, of course, have long expired had such rights existed in his age.